saurabh1088/notes/iOS/QnA/QnA1.md

 - One isn't allows to call a deinit, these are called automatically.

+## 36. How to resolve storyboard merge conflicts?
+Biggest problem with using a storyboard is when multiple developers work on it and it causes conflicts while merging all changes.
+Conflicts are difficult to comprehend for storyboards hence are difficult to resolve.
+Following are some ways to resolve these.

+1. Avoid large storyboard files.
+Instead of few large storyboard files with huge flows, aim for small storyboards based on smaller modules and simple flows which if needed can be worked upon by a single developer.
+This way one can reduce chances of having multiple developers working on same storyboard file.
+One can choose a large storyboard file and take Xcode's help to refactor it into smaller storyboard files from `Xcode -> Editor -> Refactor to Storyboard...` option.

+2. Sometimes when one only opens a storyboard in Xcode and doesn't even make any changes, still the file shows changes in diff.
+This can happen due to different Xcode versions used to edit and open storyboard file.
+One should in a team sync and be on same version of Xcode and synchronise their Xcode version update plans.

+3. For custom views always use nib file instead of storyboards.

+4. Better to plan forward and see through tasks while assigning that which all tasks could possibly impact any large storyboards in project and if possible assing tasks to same member to avoid multiple members working on same storyboard.

+5. If tasks assignment to single developer is not feasible then plan work in a way that each developer instead of finishing work and then commiting changes, should plan to make small iterating changes and commit with others taking pull and so on.

+6. Make sure to check the diff properly when commiting changes to storyboard, unwanted changes should be discarded.

+7. Follow practice of commiting a storyboard with the same preview device.
+Multiple developers using different preview devices lead to changes which will creep into merge conflicts.

+8. Sometimes conflicts are observed in `inferredMetricsTieBreakers`.
+But what does this mean. `inferredMetricsTieBreakers` mean that the context of the view controller can change how it appears.
+Storyboards use `inferredMetricsTieBreakers` to determine which context to display a view controller in, when there could be multiple ways for it to appear.
+Ff a given view controller is the destination of multiple segues, there could be differences between the simulated metrics of the source view controllers of the segues.
+To address these differences interface builder picks a segue to break the tie when resolving the inferred metrics for the destination view controller.

 ## TODOs

 - [ ] Explain the differences between UIView and CALayer.
 How do you optimize performance when working with these components?